louiemc/diceGame/README.md

 Click the "Start" button.

-The computer's dice total and the player's dice total will appear on the screen (and console).
+The computer's dice total and the player's dice total will appear on the screen.

 The winner will be determined by who has the higher total.